Jesper-Hustad/OS/obl1-os.md

 ### 1.

-We know that to start a new process/program the program is put in memory, the program counter is set to the first instruction, stack pointer is set tot the base of the user stack.
+We know that to start a new process/program the program is put in memory,
+the program counter is set to the first instruction,
+stack pointer is set to the base of the user stack.
 Finally there will of course be a switch from kernel to user mode

 The benefits of going to user mode is that of security (this goes back to the core purpose of an OS).
 Meaning the code (that could be mallicious or buggy) can't take direct controll over the hardware.